CLB 2 Zeroes in to Qualify

-Marines with Transportation Support Company, Combat Logistics Battalion 2, prepare to be checked for extra rounds after a live fire exercise at Camp Lejeune, N.C., Feb.
+Grey skies hang over range Kilo 501-A as Marines with Transportation Support Company, Combat Logistics Battalion 2 get ready to send rounds downrange during a light and steady drizzle at Camp Lejeune, N.C., Feb.
 3, 2017.
-The Marines conducted the training in order to familiarize themselves with their newly issued rifles in preparation for annual rifle qualifications.
-The Marines were able to get their Battle Sight Zero (BZO) to provide accurate and effective training as they continue on to other ranges in the coming months.
-(Marine Corps photo by Cpl.
-Shannon Kroening)
+The Marines are familiarizing themselves with their newly issued rifles and are training to get their Battle Sight Zero (BZO) in preparation for annual rifle qualifications.

+A BZO is the sight settings placed on a rifle for combat that enable the rifleman to place a single shot in the center of a target at 300 meters during ideal weather conditions.
+Maintaining a BZO is essential for any Marine on the range as it ensures that they can effectively train to shoot as accurately as possible.

+“The main purpose of the rifle training was to get the Marines to have their weapons zeroed and also get some time on the ranges for when we go to rifle qualifications as a battalion in a couple weeks,” said 2nd Lt.
+Joshua McDaniel, the motor transport platoon commander for CLB 2.
+“It’s good because we are bringing the whole company out and knocking it all out at once, so if there are any issues with our rifles or the [Rifle Combat Optics] we can address that now before it possibly becomes a problem during our qualifications later down the road.”

 |Date Taken: